Boycotts of Israel in sports

-Boycotts of Israel in sports refer to various disqualifications and denial of Israeli athletes.
 As part of a more or less systematic boycott of Israel, Israeli athletes and teams have been barred from some competitions.
 In many international competitions, where Israel does take part, such as the Olympic Games, some Arab and Muslim competitors avoid competing against Israelis.
 Some countries, most notably Iran, even compel their athletes not to compete against Israelis or in Israel.

-Contemporary examples
+History

+The Arab League boycott of Israel

 The Israel Football Association was a member of the Asian Football Confederation (AFC) group of FIFA between 1954 and 1974.
 Because of the Arab League boycott of Israel, several Arab and Muslim states refused to compete against Israel.
 The political situation culminated in Israel winning the 1958 World Cup qualifying stage for Asia and Africa without playing a single game, forcing FIFA to schedule a playoff between Israel and Wales to ensure the Israeli team did not qualify without playing at least one game (which Wales won).
 In 1974, Israel was expelled from the AFC group by a resolution initiated by Kuwait, which was adopted by AFC by a vote of 17 to 13 with 6 abstentions.
 To get around the ban, Israel was admitted as an associated member of the Union of European Football Associations (UEFA) in 1992, and was admitted as a full member of the UEFA group in 1994.
 Supporters of the Boycott Divestment Sanctions (BDS) movement have advocated for Israel to be expelled or suspended from FIFA, without success.
 On 24 August 2018, the President of the Palestinian Football Association (PFA) Jibril Rajoub was fined CHF 20,000 (US$20,333) and banned from FIFA matches for a year for inciting hatred and violence against an Argentinian team proposing to play a friendly match in Israel.

 The 1976 Chess Olympiad was held in the Israeli city of Haifa, which generated controversy, since several countries, such as the Soviet Union and the Arab nations, did not recognize the state of Israel.
 As FIDE refused to change the venue, the Soviet team boycotted the tournament in protest, as did all Soviet satellite states in Eastern Europe and FIDE member Arab nations, which held an alternative Chess Olympiad in the Libyan city of Tripoli.